Wake Forest University: Review & Facts

 Good

-Student to faculty ratio at Wake Forest University is good: 11:1.
-Read more information regarding instruction at this college in the Faculty & Salaries report.
+Student to faculty ratio at Wake Forest University is good - 10:1.
+Find out more on instruction at this college in the Faculty & Salaries report.

 Tuition and Loans

-Average tuition cost is extremely high, $56,800 per academic year.
-The additional fees at Wake Forest University (not included in tuition costs) are nearly $1,100; which comes to a total of $57,900 per year.
+Average tuition charges are extremely high - about $61,100 a year.
+The additional fees at Wake Forest University beyond tuition are about $1,200; this makes it a total of $62,300 a year.

 Read the details about Wake Forest University additional charges as well as availability of loans and likelihood of repaying them upon graduation in the Tuition & Loans report for this college.